-14.1.1 Non-financial assets
+15.1.2 Non-financial assets

-The carrying amounts of the Group's non-financial assets except investment properties where fair value is reliably measurable, deferred tax assets and inventories are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Group's non-financial assets except investment properties and property, plant and equipment where fair value is reliably measurable, deferred tax assets and inventories are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists then the asset's recoverable amount is estimated.
 An impairment loss is recognized if the carrying amount of an asset or its cash generating unit exceeds its recoverable amount.
 Impairment losses are recognized in profit or loss.

-14.1.2 Financial assets
+15.1.3 Financial assets